rfuentesmartinez/rfuentesmartinez.github.io/_pages/portfolio.md

 ## Work in progress

-- _"Enhancing portfolio performances through option-implied informations"_ with Antonio Rubia and Carlo Sala
+- _"Enhancing portfolio performances through option-implied information"_ with Antonio Rubia and Carlo Sala